 Many goals at once

 The complexities for you are enormous.
+What plant-based protein can deliver the just-right texture for meat alternatives?
 How do you add fiber to cereal and keep it crunchy?
-What kind of vegetable protein works best in nutrition bars?
 What’s the balance of bulk and sweetness when sugar is cut by half?
-How can you add benefits and subtract undesirable ingredients—to appeal to a health-conscious parent purchasing food for the family?
+In short, how can you create products with more of the better-for-you ingredients and less of the undesirable ones that the health-conscious consumer demands?

-You’ll find a stream of new nutrition plus and nutrition minus product ideas and solutions from the Ingredion Idea Labs™ innovation centers.
-Our researchers, scientists, nutritionists and regulatory experts are already working on the next trends and health benefits so you can stay ahead with clinical science you can trust.
+You’ll find a stream of new nutrition plus and nutrition minus product ideas and solutions from the Ingredion Idea Labs® innovation centers.
+From breakthroughs in plant-based proteins to sugar-replacement solutions, our researchers, scientists, nutritionists and regulatory experts are already working on future trends — so you can stay ahead and deliver consumers the just-right products they crave.
 Collaborate with us.

 The challenges within the trends